 While rare, there are situations where the client needs the backdrop gradient to move from color to white.
 This can be pretty difficult to do but is a fantastic skill to have in your bag if the request ever comes up.
 Especially since some clients prefer a gradient that fades into white as bright pictures often do better than dark ones when it comes to branding.

 In order to create a gradient of color into white, two gradient setups are needed: a white one and a colored one.
-The gels will fill in the shadow created by the white light, so it is best to position the white light first.
+The color gels will fill in the shadow created by the white light, so it is best to position the white light first.
 Then something like a gridded octabox will provide enough softness to create an even gradient, while a grid will ensure that the light spread is controlled.

 Place it fairly close to the wall, remembering to pay attention to the principle behind inverse square law to get the right amount of falloff.
 Then, place the colored gel and simply adjust the power so that it would gently mix with white.